MarcosTulioSDLV/parking-control/README.md

 SpringFox Boot Starter 3.0.0 (for the API documentation).

-This Rest Api was developed with:
+This Rest API was developed with:

 # Springboot
 - version: 2.7.17